mjturi/AIClubWorkshopsSpring21/workshop3/settingup.md

 Finally, you'll need to download the required files.
 From my dropbox download the following folder
 - [Object Detection Workshop](https://www.dropbox.com/sh/dr6zc9m3rut0jwb/AAC-m8ihRpwXlMuf_WqLJASda?dl=0)

-Once it is downloaded unzip the folder and open it on your code editor.
+Once it is downloaded unzip the folder and open it on your code editor and your all ready to get started for the workshop.